Ramblurr/ts-enum-tools/README.md

 }
 ```

-Get function that accepts a Number and returns a set of tools.
+Get function that accepts a String and returns a set of tools.
 The same variations that are available on
 number enum types also apply to string types.

 ```